What is it?

 Causes of Suxamethonium Apnoea

-The majority of suxamethonium is metabolised by an enzyme called cholinesterase and about 10% is excreted by the kidneys.
+The majority of suxamethonium is metabolised by an enzyme called cholinesterase and about 10% of the drug is excreted by the kidneys.
 Suxamethonium apnoea is rare and can be either inherited or acquired.
 In the case of inherited suxamethonium apnoea the degree of sensitivity to this drug varies with the phenotype of the patient (see section on cholinesterase).
-The phenotypes (which express a particular form of the enzyme cholinesterase) that are most susceptible to apnoea are AA, AS, AF, FF, FS, SS and to a variable degree UA.
+The phenotypes (which express a particular form of the enzyme cholinesterase) that are most susceptible to apnoea are the atypical, silent fluoride resistant phenotypes and to a variable degree the UA phenotype.
 The action of suxamethonium can be increased from 30 minutes to over two hours in these cases.

-In the acquired form situations such as pregnancy, liver and renal disease, hypothyroidism and if taking drugs such as methotrexate or monoamine oxidase inhibitors, the action of suxamethonium can be increased by minutes as opposed to hours.
+In the acquired form situations such as pregnancy, liver disease, kidney disease, hypothyroidism and if taking drugs such as methotrexate or monoamine oxidase inhibitors, the action of suxamethonium can be increased by minutes as opposed to hours.